-Remarks appear on your credit report to provide additional information about one of your accounts.
-Remarks can be positive, negative, or neutral, depending on the account and situation.
+Remarks serve to provide additional information regarding one, or more of your accounts.
+The impact of the remark could be positive, negative, or simply neutral, depending on the account and situation at hand.

 Here we consider the meaning and purpose of a “Account information disputed by consumer” remark on your credit report, and what you can do about it!

-The remark “account information is disputed by the consumer” simply means the consumer has disputed information being reported to their credit bureau.
+The remark “account information is disputed by the consumer”, simply refers to the consumer disputing information being reported on them to their credit bureau.

-This remark serves as an indicator that your dispute is under investigation, however, the information reported is in accordance with the rules set out by the Fair Credit Reporting Act (FCRA).
+This remark serves as an indicator that your dispute is under investigation, however, the information reported is in accordance with the rules outlined by the Fair Credit Reporting Act (FCRA).
 This means the disputed information will remain on your report pending the investigation results.

 The FCRA requires credit bureaus to post the remark “account information is disputed by consumer” within five business days of receiving your dispute.